-If you find that your torsion or extension springs are abnormally stretched or broken, the chain is broken or extended, or the belt is frayed call a reliable garage door company for an inspection, repair, or replacement in the Atlanta regional areas.
+If you find that your torsion or extension springs are abnormally stretched or broken, the chain is broken or extended, or the belt is frayed call a reliable garage door company for an inspection, repair, or replacement.

 - Determine whether the safety eyes have been disrupted in any way.
 Review the section above regarding Garage Door Opener Sensors for help locating and troubleshooting problems with safety eyes.
 A common complaint with safety eye problems is that the garage door will open, but it will not close.

-With most garage door openers, the safety sensors block the door from closing, but some systems also cause the doors not to open.
-If your interior wall control button operates the door when held down, but not during press and release when using the remote, or using the exterior keypad, then you may need to realign, or clean, your sensors.
+With most garage door openers, the safety sensors block the door from closing.
+However, some systems also cause the doors not to open.
+If your interior wall control button operates the door when held down but not during press and release when using the remote or using the exterior keypad, then you may need to realign or clean your sensors.

 - To troubleshoot problems with your safety eyes, review the section above regarding Garage Door Opener Sensors.

 - The limit sensors determine how far your garage door goes up or down.
-If your limit system is damaged, or not properly adjusted, your motor will keep running, and your cycle will continue even after the desired destination is passed.
-When closing, this can result in a door doing a touchback, or opening within seconds of fully closing.
-When opening, this can result in a ramming of the motor system, and will eventually tear it up.
+If your limit system has damage or lacks proper adjustment, your motor will keep running.
+Your cycle will continue even after passing the desired destination.
+When closing, this can result in a door doing a touchback or opening within seconds of fully closing.
+When opening, this can result in ramming of the motor system and will eventually tear it up.

-- The pressure sensor determines how much force, or pressure the garage door opener will push through before giving up.
-While this can be triggered when the sensor is malfunctioning, or improperly adjusted; it is usually triggered by the door being out of balance, jamming, or not running smooth.
+- The pressure sensor determines how much force or pressure the garage door opener will push through before giving up.
+A malfunctioning sensor can trigger this.
+However, it is usually triggered by the door being out of balance, jammed, or not running smoothly.
 If the door is heavy and not opening, you may have broken springs.

-WARNING: Though the garage door limit and pressure mechanisms are adjustable, the correction process is best left to the garage door repair experts.
-An adjustment too far in one direction or another could cause safety system failure, further damaging your garage door operating system, and even resulting in fatal injury.
+The garage door limit and pressure mechanisms are adjustable.
+However, you should leave the correction process to the garage door repair experts.
+An adjustment too far in one direction or another could cause a safety system failure.
+This failure will further damage your garage door operating system and could even result in fatal injury.

-If your garage door is stuck halfway, the source of the problem could be an obstruction to the hardware, a needed adjustment to the limit, or pressure, sensors, or damage to the major hardware components of your garage door system.
-IF one side of the door is visibly lower than the other, it generally indicates a problem with the spring system, and continued operation will exacerbate the problem, causing additional damage.
+If your garage door sticks halfway, the source of the problem could be one of several things.
+First of all, you should check for an obstruction to the hardware.
+Similarly, the door may need an adjustment to the limit or pressure, sensors, or there could be damage to the major hardware components of your garage door system.
+When one side of the door is visibly lower than the other, it generally indicates a problem with the spring system.
+In this case, the continued operation will exacerbate the problem, causing additional damage.

-- Ensure that the garage door is in the closed position, and disengage the emergency pull cord.
-If your garage door will not close, call CSS Garage Doors for help in the Atlanta area before moving on to the next step.
+Ensure that the garage door is in the closed position and disengage the emergency pull cord.
+If your garage door will not close, call CSS Garage Doors for help before moving on to the next step.

 For possible obstructions on the track, examine the door as it lifts and closes.
 Observing the cycle of the garage door will reveal the obstruction problem area.
-If there is a bent or damaged area of the track, the hardware may need to be repaired or replaced, depending on the obstruction.
+If there is a bent or damaged area of the track, you may need to repair or replace the hardware.

-- If the problem lies in the motor functions of the garage door system, the safety sensors will likely need to be adjusted.
+When the problem lies in the motor functions of the garage door system, the safety sensors will likely need adjustment.

 Garage Door Remote Problems

-Try to use your extra remote, or your exterior keypad, to open the garage door.
-If the door opens with your extra remote, or when you put in your code, then the problem is most likely with your Garage Door Remote.
+If you press the remote for the garage door to open, but nothing happens, try to use your extra remote or your exterior keypad to open the garage door.
+If the door opens with your extra remote or when you put in your code, then the problem is most likely with your garage door remote.

 Next, begin troubleshooting your garage door remote problems with a Basic Inspection.

-- Are there any obvious broken parts: (Ex: Broken Torsion Springs)
+- Do you see any obvious broken parts: (Ex: Broken Torsion Springs)

-- Has your emergency pull cord been disengaged?
+- Have you disengaged your emergency pull cord?
 If so, your garage door opener will not function.
 You may need to re-engage your Emergency Pull Cord.
 Consult your manual for instructions on re-engaging the garage door.

-- If your garage door does not open with either remote, or your exterior keypad, determine whether the Vacation/Lock Mode has been activated, or your accessories need to be reprogrammed.
+- If your garage door does not open with either remote or your exterior keypad, determine whether the Vacation/Lock Mode has been activated.
+Similarly, you may need to reprogram your accessories.
 Consult your user manual for instructions on reprogramming your remote.

-- Go to your interior wall control, and press the main open/close button to see if there is power to your garage door opener.
+- Determine if there is power to your garage door opener.
+Go to the interior wall control, and press the main open/close button.
 If your garage door opener does not turn on, begin by troubleshooting Power Failures.

 - If the interior wall control and remotes only open, but do not close the door, check the garage door opener safety eyes.
 Review the section regarding Garage Door Opener Sensors for a guide on troubleshooting the safety eyes.
-This safety feature can usually be overridden by holding the inside wall button down.
+You can usually override this safety feature by holding the inside wall button down.

 - If your remote is inconsistent, or you have to position the remote closer to your opener, start by changing the batteries for your Garage Door Remote.

-- If your remote is still inconsistent, you may have a radio frequency interference problem.
+- Still inconsistent?
+You may have a radio frequency interference problem.
 (Did you recently purchase a new appliance?
 Did your neighbors install a new garage door opener?
 Does your garage door open and close randomly?)
-If you are in the Atlanta, Georgia area, and you suspect a radio frequency interference problem, give your local garage door experts at CSS Garage Doors a call, and we’ll help you find the source of your problem.
+If you are in the Atlanta, Georgia area and you suspect a radio frequency interference problem, give your local garage door experts at CSS Garage Doors a call.
+We’ll help you find the source of your problem.

-The most common problems associated with nonworking garage door remotes include dead batteries, failure to properly reprogram the remote, and radio frequency interference.
+There are several common problems with nonworking garage door remotes.
+Diagnosing your garage door remote is quite simple.
+It may be a dead battery, failure to properly reprogram the remote or radio frequency interference.

-- All garage door remote batteries will eventually need to be replaced.
-If your remote has an LED light that illuminates when a command is pressed, the LED often dies along with a low battery.
+All garage door remote batteries will eventually need replacement.
+If your remote has an LED light, it often dies along with a low battery.
 Depending on the model that you have, the type of battery that each remote takes varies.
-To determine the type of battery that you should purchase, consult the owner’s manual, or remove the cover from the remote to reveal the battery type needed.
+To determine the type of battery that you should purchase, consult the owner’s manual.
+You may also remove the cover from the remote to reveal the battery type needed.

-- Depending on the model of your garage door remote, the two most common ways to remove the battery include removing a screw connecting the cover on some models, and prying the battery compartment open on other models.
+Depending on the remote model, there are two most common ways to remove the battery.
+One way is removing a screw connecting the cover on some models.
+An additional way is prying the battery compartment open on other models.
 If you see a screw on the back of the remote, simply remove the screw, and you’ll see the batteries inside the remote.
 If there is no screw, then you may need to pry the remote open.
 (Click here for an example).
-Most garage door remote batteries are carried at your local hardware store.
+Most local hardware stores can replace garage door remote batteries.

-- Once opened, inspect the battery compartment of your remote for corrosion.
-If there is corrosion around the terminals, the remote may be defective, but you can attempt to clean the corrosion away and replace the batteries.
+Once opened, inspect the battery compartment of your remote for corrosion.
+If there is corrosion around the terminals, the remote may be defective.
+However, you can attempt to clean the corrosion away and replace the batteries.

-For more complex systems, consult your owner’s manual, or if you live in the area, contact us for Atlanta garage door repair.
+So, there are many different reasons for a garage door or garage door remote to not be working properly.
+For more complex systems, consult your owner’s manual, or if you live in the area, contact us for diagnosing your garage door problem and solution.